inno-devops-labs/F23-core-course-labs/app_python/README.md

 2. Enter the app in browser at: http://127.0.0.1:5000/

+## Visits count

+* You can check visits count at: /visits

 ## Tests

 * I add some tests to check moscow time, using **pytest** library